-While you don’t necessarily need formal training to become a successful actor, enrolling in an acting class is a great way to not only hone your craft, but also start to build a creative network here in L.A.!
-There is no shortage of acting schools, conservatories, and private coaches in the City of Angels.
+While you don’t necessarily need formal training to become an actor in L.A., enrolling in an acting class is a great way to simultaneously hone your craft and build a creative network.
+There’s no shortage of acting schools, conservatories, and private coaches in Los Angeles.
 Many schools and coaches allow students to audit a class before committing to a full term, giving you the freedom to shop around until you find the best fit.
 We’ve outlined a few here:

 Stella Adler Academy of Acting and Theatre: This world-renowned acting school, with campuses in NYC and L.A., offers actors the chance to train in the original Adler method and follow in the footsteps of greats like Marlon Brando and Robert De Niro.
 Adler offers a two-year immersion program, as well as individual course offerings for students seeking a more flexible option.